carlosreyplanelles/Spring-Hibernate-for-Beginners/README.md

 This files have to be stored on the WEB-INF under Content directory.

-## Creating Views and Controllers

-1 - Given the route configured in our MVC-config.xml fil example, The views are being retrieved from the view directory under WEB-INF
+Given the route configured in our MVC-config.xml fil example, The views are being retrieved from the view directory under WEB-INF
 ```
 <property name="prefix" value="/WEB-INF/view/" />
 ```